Manage data links

 Manage linked Excel ranges

-You don't need to have PowerPoint open to adjust linked Excel ranges.
+You don't need to have PowerPoint open while adjusting linked Excel ranges.
 To see the changes in PowerPoint, you need to open a presentation that contains links to the Excel range and update the linked elements (see Manage the data in linked elements).

-You can identify linked ranges by the color coded frames that appear around them.
-The different frame colors indicate the status of linked ranges as follows:
+You can identify linked ranges by the color coded data link frames that appear around them.
+Frame colors indicate the status of linked ranges as follows:

-- Green frame: There are open presentations that contain links to the Excel range.
+- Green: There are open presentations that contain links to the Excel range.

-- Red frame: There aren't any open presentations that contain links to the Excel range.
+- Red: There aren't any open presentations that contain links to the Excel range.

-When there are multiple workbooks or worksheets open that contain the same linked data range, small tabs appear under each copy of the linked range that show the other copies.
-The copies that have an active link to an open PowerPoint presentation appear in green tabs and the copies that don't have active data links appear in red tabs.
+When there are multiple workbooks or worksheets open with linked cell ranges that think-cell recognizes as a match, small tabs appear under each copy of the linked range that show the other copies.
+The cell ranges that have a connected data link to an open PowerPoint presentation appear in green tabs and the cell ranges that have disconnected data links appear in red tabs.

 When you hover over a tab, a tooltip appears that shows the worksheet and workbook that contains that copy of the linked range.
 To open a worksheet that contains a specific copy, select the tab that contains that copy.
-Selecting the tabs in Excel doesn't replace the active data source of linked elements in PowerPoint.
-To replace the data source of linked elements, use the Data Links dialog (see Replace the data source of linked elements).
+Selecting the tabs in Excel doesn't replace the linked data source of elements in PowerPoint.
+To replace the data source of linked elements, use the Data Links dialog (see Switch to alternate data sources).

-After creating linked Excel ranges, you can adjust the linked range by using different cells in the worksheet or by adding and removing cells.
+After creating linked Excel ranges, you can adjust the linked range by using different cells in the worksheet or by including or excluding cells.
 This is useful when you need to add another series to a linked chart or remove a row from a linked table.

-To adjust a linked range, select the frame around the linked range, then choose from the following options:
+To adjust a linked range, select the data link frame around the linked range, then choose from the following options:

-- To use different cells in the worksheet as the linked range, drag and reposition the frame over the cells that you want in the linked range.
+- To use different cells in the worksheet as the linked range, drag and reposition the data link frame over the cells that you want in the linked range.

-- To add more cells to the linked range, resize the frame by selecting and dragging a corner handle until the cells that you want are inside the frame.
+- To include or exclude cells, resize the data link frame by selecting and dragging a corner handle until the cells that you want are inside the frame.

 Transpose and edit the data layout of linked ranges

 You can change how think-cell interprets and displays Excel data in linked elements without editing the cells or changing the values in the linked Excel range.
-To do so, transpose the linked ranges or edit their data layout.
+To do so, transpose a linked range or edit its data layout.

-To transpose a linked data range, right-click the frame around the linked range, then select Transpose Link
+To transpose a linked range, right-click the data link frame around the linked range, then select Transpose Link

-To edit the data layout of a linked data range, right-click the frame around the linked range, then select Edit Data Layout
+To edit the data layout of a linked range, right-click the data link frame around the linked range, then select Edit Data Layout

 Manage the data in linked elements